pic

 gif

 Let's now consider the same implementation but through tasks.
-In particular, a task performing a mutation is defined in the following way.
+In particular, we define a task to perform a mutation as follows.

 function job!(x)